wang9hu/cheatsheets-and-misc/myPythonNote.md

 ### Python build-in types
+- In python everything is an **object**, each entity (string, function, class, etc) has a value and associated properties and methods.
+  - In JS, primitives types have no methods, JS will automatically wrap them in respective prototype object wrappers when invoking methods for better performance, higher memory efficiency and simplicity.

 - <span>Numeric Types</span>: `int`, `float`, `complex`
   - All numeric types (except complex) support the following operations:
     - `+`, `-`, `*`, `/`, `%`, `//`(floor division), `**`(to the power of), `@`(matrix multiplication[new]), `==`(check equality)